polymonster/pmtech/readme.md

 Follow work in progress:
 [Engine](https://trello.com/b/ciujzpUT) | [Editor](https://trello.com/b/PJ76qXKH/editor)

-A lightweight C++11 code base with powerful features that can be used for games, 3d and real-time applications.
+A lightweight code base with powerful features that can be used for games, 3d and real-time applications.

-The engine (pen) and toolkit (put) are designed with simplicitiy in mind, c-style api's, minimal amounts of code and data-oriented design are the philosophy behind this project.
+The engine (pen) and toolkit (put) are designed with performance in mind. c-style api's with minimal amounts of data-oriented code is the philosophy behind this project.
 Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread.

 **Cross Platform Support**
 - Platforms: Windows, MacOS, Linux (wip), iOS (wip).